Peter and Christine have worked on prestigious projects for the defence sector, and in industry, as well as their own private ventures.

 Keywords: Real Time - Process Control - Nylon Polymer - SubSystem Design - Implement - System Test - PDP11/34 - RTL 2

 Radar and Signal Handling Defence Systems

 These were radar defence projects (sea and land-based) being developed by Marconi Radar Systems Ltd, for European and Middle East customers.
-Peter's roles covered liasing with customers, design, implementation and planning, ultimately as Section Head responsible for team of twelve.
+Peter's roles covered liaising with customers, design, implementation and planning, ultimately as Section Head responsible for team of twelve.
 Christine participated in design and implementation.
 She had particular responsibility for a user-friendly man-machine interface (MMI), and for the system initialisation and power-up sequence.

 OPCON Pilot Pilot for the OPCON CCIS (see above)